Heart of Darkness (1899)

-Conrad’s insights into the nature of an unconscious humanity are profound, disturbing and can serve as a wake-up call for all of us.
+Conrad’s insights into the nature of an unconscious humanity are profound and disturbing.
+They serve as a wake-up call for all of us.
 Contained, as he was in P-B, Conrad could not take comfort from the realization that humanity’s future would not be at the mercy of its own heart of darkness.
-We are not evil but we do instinctively create a survival strategy that necessitates our learning to meet basic security, sensation and power needs.
+We are not evil, but we do instinctively create a survival strategy that necessitates our learning to meet basic security, sensation and power needs.
 But that is not the whole human story, only the beginning.
 There is a way to create a path through the jungle of the old narrative and out into the light of Simple Reality and then human civilization will be strong and resilient, compassionate and nurturing just as Kurtz dreamed it could be.

 [i] Magill, Frank N. [ed.].
 Masterpieces of World Literature.
 New York: Harper, 1989, page 361.

 [ii] Ibid., page 360.